 - Make our services available to you during the term of your agreement with us;

-- Provide you with technical support;
+- Provide you with commercially reasonable support and assistance;

 - Comply with laws and regulations;